yt-project/unyt/docs/usage.rst

   >>> print(energy.to('erg'))
   120000000.0 erg

-In general, one can multiple or divide by an arbitrary rational power of a unit symbol.
+In general, one can multiply or divide by an arbitrary rational power of a unit symbol.
 Most commonly this shows up in mathematical formulas in terms of square roots.
 For example, let's calculate the gravitational free-fall time for a person to fall from the surface of the Earth through to a hole dug all the way